-Osisko's core asset, the Windfall Project, continues to advance with the intensive infill drill program and the exploration ramp has reached the Triple Lynx bulk sample area.
-The extraction of the bulk sample is currently underway and is expected to be completed in the second quarter of 2022.
+Osisko's flagship asset, the Windfall Project, continues to advance with an infill drill program and the exploration ramp has reached the Triple Lynx bulk sample area.
+The extraction of the bulk sample is completed and transportation of the bulk sample material to a third-party mill has begun.
+Expected results from the triple Lynx bulk sample should be released in Q4 of 2022.